department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/research-conversation-guide.md

 - [Veteran-facing Conversation Guide Template](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/research/planning/conversation-guide-template.md)

 ### Suggested workflow:
+- [ ] Brainstorm potential tasks
-- [ ] Create your initial draft for collaborative editing
+- [ ] Create your initial draft
-- [ ] Solicit feedback from Design Lead and Product Manager, and incorporate their feedback
+- [ ] Solicit feedback from UX Lead and/or Product Manager (PM)
-- [ ] Solicit feedback from the Product Owner (async or in a meeting w/PM), and incorporate their feedback
+- [ ] Solicit feedback from VA Product Owner (PO) async or in a meeting w/PM
+- [ ] Test prototype(s) with conversation guide and align
-- [ ] Post on github for final approval before submitting to Research Review cycle
+- [ ] Post on github in project research folder for final approval before submitting to Research Review cycle

 ## Acceptance Criteria
+- [ ] Conversation guide drafted
-- [ ]
+- [ ] Feedback incorporated from UX Lead and/or PM
-- [ ]
+- [ ] Feedback incorporated from VA PO
-- [ ] Update artifacts with PO feedback from review meeting
+- [ ] Conversation guide aligns with prototype(s)
-- [ ] Convert artifacts to markdown format and store in github Research Folder
+- [ ] Conversation guide posted on github in project research folder
-- [ ] Get final approval from PO before sending to Research Review cycle
+- [ ] Final approval obtained from PO in preparation for Research Review cycle